BongoSort/HotStone_Bak/TestList.md

 * **OK** Card Seis has attributes (2,1,3)
 * **OK** Card Siete has attributes (3,2,4)
 * Player not in turn is not allowed to play the other players cards
-* Player not in turn is not allowed to use the other players hero power

 HAND tests